Thylacoleo: Ecology

-Incisions on bones of Macropus titan, and the general morphology of Thylacoleo suggests that it fed in a similar manner to modern cheetahs, by using their sharp teeth to slice open the ribcage of their prey, thereby accessing the internal organs.
+The marsupial lion's limb proportions and muscle mass distribution indicate that, although it was a powerful animal, it was not a particularly fast runner.
+Paleontologists conjecture that it was an ambush predator, possibly using leaping.
+Incisions on bones of the extinct large kangaroo Macropus titan, and the general morphology of Thylacoleo suggests that it fed in a similar manner to modern cheetahs, by using their sharp teeth to slice open the ribcage of their prey, thereby accessing the internal organs.
 They may have killed by using their front claws as either stabbing weapons or as a way to grab their prey with strangulation or suffocation.
+Other large bodied prey may have included the large kangaroos Sthenurus, Procoptodon, Protemnodon, Macropus and Osphranter as well as possibly the largest Australian marsupial, the rhinoceros-sized vombatoid Diprotodon.